 Jenn found Iyengar yoga 16 years ago in an effort to manage injuries from a lifetime of competitive sports.
 Not only did she find yoga provided relief from chronic lower back pain and stiff shoulders but enhanced her emotional and mental well being too.
 Jenn is currently Iyengar certified at the Introductory Level and has been teaching for 12 years.
 Her style is challenging, yet encouraging.
 Jenn enjoys teaching students of all levels progress in their practice both on the mat and in their daily activities.
 When not teaching, Jenn enjoys mountain biking, gardening and backpacking with her husband and two daughters.

 We are currently offering a mentoring program to aspiring Iyengar Yoga teachers.
-Students who are interested in exploring this program are encouraged to attend the Sunday mini monthly workshops.
+Students who are interested in exploring this program may contact us.